pjtucker/WebApiStrap/README.md

 WebApiStrap
 ===========

-Get up and running with a new ASP.Net WebAPI project quickly with this collection utilities for commonly used libraries.
+Get up and running with a new ASP.Net WebAPI project quickly with this collection commonly used libraries.

 #####Configure Windsor in Global.asax.cs#####
 ````